caestradaa/covid_fatality_in_Col/README.md

 df_r6['año-semana'] = df_r6.año.astype(str)+'-'+df_r6.semana.astype(str)
 df_r6
 ```
-We proceed to make the visuas: The color lines represents the fatality rate week by week, and the pink bars in the background represents the number of deaths each week.
+We proceed to make the visuals: The color lines represents the fatality rate week by week, and the pink bars in the background represents the number of deaths each week.
 We can clearly see the three peaks of deaths that have occurred in the country so we can compare what is its relation with fatality rate:

 *General Fatality Rate:*
 ![alt text](https://github.com/caestradaa/covid_fatality_in_Col/blob/main/Images/Fatality_rate_and_Deaths_by_week_linechart_v1.PNG "Fatality rate and Deaths by week linechart")